conquestace/image-organizer/README.md

 - **Keywords**:
   - You can customize the list of keywords to categorize images.
 Currently, the script includes a placeholder for a keyword ("cirno").

+### extract_metadata.py

+- **Functionality**:
+  - Recursively scans a folder for PNG files.
+  - Extracts all available metadata from each image.
+  - Saves the metadata to JSON files under a destination directory organised by rating (`general`, `sensitive`, `questionable`, `explicit`).
+- **Usage**:
+  - `python extract_metadata.py /path/to/images /path/to/output`

+### Web Metadata Page

+- Use the `/metadata/` page in the web interface to run the extraction without the command line.
+Provide a source folder and destination directory, then click **Extract** to save JSON files grouped by rating.

 ### Metadata Extraction

 - The script is capable of extracting the "prompts" metadata field from image files using the `exifread` library.
 This metadata can then be used to categorize images if no specific keyword match occurs.